KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 Or, maybe you want to write a smart contract that coordinates with a business partner's asset chain?
 Not a problem.
 Our technology allows you to monitor and update your chain's state and smart contracts using SPV technology to make observations of other asset chains and participating third-party blockchains.

 What if you want to trade value directly with blockchains outside the Komodo ecosystem?
 We've got you covered.
-With our atomic-swap powered decentralized exchange, BarterDEX, you can swap coins with any blockchain that is based on either the Bitcoin or Ethereum softwares.
-We also have smart-contract technology that allows you to build decentralized gateways or bridges to other blockchain softwares of your choice.
+With our atomic-swap powered decentralized exchange, BarterDEX, you can swap coins with any blockchain that is based on either Bitcoin or Ethereum.
+We also have smart-contract technology that allows you to build decentralized gateways or bridges to other blockchain networks of your choice.

 ### Built-in Zero-knowledge Privacy